• Ebook

 • Pinterest

-• ×
+• ร—

-Home » Meat and Fish
+Home ยป Meat and Fish

 Rice Paper Rolls

-Published: Aug 6, 2023 · Modified: Sep 3, 2023 by Jamie · This post may contain affiliate links · 1 Comment
+Published: Aug 6, 2023 ยท Modified: Jan 11, 2026 by Jamie ยท This post may contain affiliate links ยท 1 Comment

-Jump to Recipe Print Recipe
+Jump to Recipe Pin Recipe

 Rice paper rolls are a Vietnamese-inspired dish with fresh vegetables, rice noodles, and a tangy peanut sauce.
 Add cocktail shrimp for an easy optional protein, or leave it out or substitute edamame for a vegan twist.
-This recipe is no-cook, healthy and flavorful, and takes only 20 minutes to put together.
+This recipe is no-cook, flavorful, and takes only 20 minutes to put together.

 This naturally gluten-free and dairy-free dinner or appetizer can be streamlined with a few helpful hacks like buying pre-cut vegetables!
 We make it every single summer.